Our policy, our promise

 CBI Health Group will retain your personal or personal health information for the time necessary to fulfill the purposes for which it was collected and to comply with its legal obligations and to meet regulatory requirements.

-You may request access to your personal or personal health information by written request addressed to the manager or supervisor of the facility or program you are attending.
+You may request access to your personal or personal health information in writing addressed to the manager or supervisor of the facility or program you are attending.
 You may also provide the written request to your care provider visiting you at home.
 If you require assistance in preparing the request, CBI personnel will help you.

 CBI Health Group will provide a response to your request within 30 days, either providing access to the requested information, or providing a written notice of why an extension of the time to respond is required, or providing you with written reasons why access has been denied.